Hospital visits are restricted

 Hospitalized patients with COVID-19 and patients in isolation who are suspected COVID-19 cases are not allowed to have visitors.

-- Visitors must always wear a face covering or cloth mask during their visit.
-They must comply will Public Health measures that are in place and must follow the facility’s infection control policies.
+- comply will Public Health measures that are in place and must follow the facility’s infection control policies;

-- Visitors must maintain physical distancing and limit their interactions with staff, patients and other designated visitors.
-They must leave the patient's room when staff are conducting procedures.
+- maintain physical distancing and limit their interactions with staff, patients and other visitors.

-Specific exemptions/restrictions apply to patients from the following sectors:
+2. Specific exemptions/restrictions apply to inpatients from the following sectors:

-Palliative Care units: Palliative Care patients may have TWO DESIGNATED VISITORS AT A TIME, and visiting hours may be adjusted for these patients.
+Palliative Care units: Palliative Care patients may have TWO VISITORS AT A TIME.
+Visiting hours may be adjusted for these patients.
 One additional visitor (pastoral/spiritual care) per palliative patient may enter the facility to provide comfort to the patient, family and loved ones during the end-of-life period.

-Intensive Care units: Patients in Intensive Care may have ONE DESIGNATED VISITOR, who must necessarily be a close family member.
+Intensive Care units: Patients in Intensive Care may have ONE VISITOR AT A TIME, who must necessarily be a close family member.
 The duration of the visit will be determined by the unit staff based on the patient’s condition and on the activity level on the unit.

-Mother/Child Services: Obstetrical and pediatric patients can have ONE DESIGNATED VISITOR at a time, and visiting hours can be adjusted for these patients.
+Mother/Child Services: Visiting hours can be adjusted for these patients.